shuxjweb/last/README.md

 We forked the projects in [Person_reID_baseline_pytorch](https://github.com/layumi/Person_reID_baseline_pytorch), [fast-reid](https://github.com/JDAI-CV/fast-reid), [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid) and [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline).
 Thank the authors for their great work.

 ## License
 The dataset and code are released for academic research use only.
+If you have questions, please contact [shuxj@pcl.ac.cn]